ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The sensitivity analysis is based on management's best estimate of the sensitivity to a reasonable possible change.
 In practice, the actual results will differ from the sensitivity analysis and the differences could be material.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000067_890d8fb29d310b6505c947356e6ac8193cbd4db54e1db52f760f2effcb6c50c4.png)
+**Description**: The image contains the text "NOTES TO THE FINANCIAL STATEMENTS" in a serif font and a purple/taupe color.
+The words "FINANCIAL STATEMENTS" are on the lower line and appear to be in a larger font size than "NOTES TO THE."
+The background is white.

 Year ended 31 December 2022